BooleanCat/go-functional/README.md

   create new iterators and do not consume other iterators (e.g.
   `it.NaturalNumbers`). `🟡 secondary` iterators consume other iterators (e.g.
   `it.Filter`).
-- `🟢 consumer`s are not iterators but either partially or completely consume an iterator (e.g. `it.Find`).

 Iterators documented below will be tagged with the above information.